When to visit Tanzania

 Hot air ballooning

 This activity is usually reserved for dry season, when clear skies make for smoother sailing.
-Flying overhead during green season is beautiful, however, but some flights may be cancelled depending on the day’s weather.
+Flying overhead during green season is beautiful, though the flight may be cancelled depending on the day’s weather.

 Game drives